-Hash functions are used all over the internet in order to securely store passwords, find duplicate records, quickly store and retrieve data, and more.
-For example, all user passwords on Qvault are hashed to ensure that if an attacker were ever to gain access to our database our user’s passwords would be safe.
+Hash functions are used to securely store passwords, find duplicate records, quickly store and retrieve data, among other useful computational tasks.
+As a practical example, all user passwords on Qvault are hashed using Bcrypt to ensure that if an attacker were ever to gain access to our database our user’s passwords wouldn’t be compromised.

 I want to focus on several important features of hash functions, arguably the most important features: